SUNY Downstate Health Sciences University: Academics

+Downstate Health Sciences University comprises a College of Medicine, a School of Public Health, a College of Nursing, a School of Health Professions, and a School of Graduate Studies.

+It also includes a major research complex and biotechnology facilities.

+It offers a Bachelors, Masters, MD, PhD, DPH, and DPT degrees.
+The college of medicine offers several pathways to graduation including joint degree programs and special tracks including MD/Ph.D., MD/MPH, MD Medical Educators Pathway, MD Clinical Neuroscience Pathway, and MD Global Health Pathway.

+Students

+In the fall of, the university had 2,204 students, with 286 undergraduates and 1,918 graduates.
+As of fall 2018, it had approximately 8,000 faculty and staff.
 In 2015, SUNY Downstate students matched to almost 18% of all offered EM/IM combined residency positions.
 26 additional students matched to emergency medicine programs at institution including UCLA and the University of Pittsburgh.

 College of Medicine admissions

-The 2018 entering class averaged an undergraduate GPA of 3.74 and MCAT of 514.
-In the same cycle 5390 prospective students applied for 203 spots in the first year class.
+The 2018 entering class averaged an undergraduate GPA of 3.74 and an MCAT of 514.
+In the same cycle, 5390 prospective students applied for 203 spots in the first-year class.

-SUNY Downstate Medical Center

-SUNY Downstate Health Sciences University is a public medical school and hospital in Brooklyn, New York, and is the southernmost member of the State University of New York (SUNY) system.
-It is the only academic medical center for health education, research, and patient care serving Brooklyn's 2.5 million residents.
-It is the only state-run hospital in New York City.
-As of fall 2018, it had a total student body of 1,846 and approximately 8,000 faculty and staff.

-Downstate Health Sciences University comprises a College of Medicine, Colleges of Nursing, School of Graduate Studies, School of Health Professions, and School of Public Health, and University Hospital of Brooklyn.
-It also includes a major research complex and biotechnology facilities.